SolrNet/SolrNet/Documentation/Facets.md

  1. date facets
  1. arbitrary facet queries

+We want to thank you very much and wish you all the best!

 Facet queries are issued through the `FacetQueries` property of `QueryOptions`.
 Then the `QueryOptions` instance is passed to the server instance.

 #### Facet Limits